This page tells you how to build and run Launchpad on your own machine. Ask for help right away if you run into problems.

 $ make stop

-/RemoteAccess -> How to setup so you can use it from another PC
+/RemoteAccess -> How to set things up so you can use it from another host.

 What the Installation Process Does